oqton/redux-black-box/README.md

 However, a redux system often has to interact with other systems that we can not or do not want to describe as a redux system itself.
 E.g. a timer, a remote call, a web socket, ...

-Other libraries like [redux-thunk](https://github.com/reduxjs/redux-thunk), [redux-saga](https://github.com/redux-saga/redux-saga) or [redux-observable](https://github.com/redux-observable/redux-observable) argue:
+Other libraries such as [redux-thunk](https://github.com/reduxjs/redux-thunk), [redux-saga](https://github.com/redux-saga/redux-saga) or [redux-observable](https://github.com/redux-observable/redux-observable) argue:
-_"This can not be described as a state machine (e.g. because of the side effects), so it does not fit in redux"_, and solve this by adding an extra, parallel system that stands next to it.
+_"This can not be described as a state machine (e.g. because of the side effects), so it does not fit in redux"_, and solve this by adding an extra, parallel system that interacts with redux but is not part of it.
 By partially bypassing redux like this we lose a lot of its advantages and we add a lot of complexity.

 * The state is no longer contained in the redux store alone.